LukeHackett/aws-certificated-security-speciality-study-notes/chapter-05/README.md

 AWS WAF offers near real-time visibility into your web traffic, allowing you to create new alerts in Amazon CloudWatch.

+WAF Logs can be sent to CloudWatch or S3 buckets, as well as Kinesis Data Firehose.

+AWS WAF does not perform DDoS protection - this is AWS Shield!

 ## AWS Shield